seqscope/NovaScope/docs/index.md

 ### Functionality
 NovaScope features a modular and adaptable design, enabling users to tailor the pipeline according to their particular requirements.

 The **main purpose** of NovaScope is to:

 * process raw sequencing data (1st-seq and 2nd-seq);
 * align reads to the reference genome;
-* produce and visualize spatial gene expression at the submicron resolution.
+* produce and visualize spatial gene expression at the submicron resolution, which returns transcript-indexed spatial digital gene expression matrix (SGE).

 It also provides **additional functionalities**:

-* accurate histological images alignment with transcriptome dataset,
+* accurate histological images alignment with transcript-indexed SGE,
-* conversion of spatial gene expression data for compatibility with [FICTURE](https://seqscope.github.io/ficture/),
+* filtering capatibilities to filter SGE by gene type, gene name, or molecule density,
-* the organization of pixels into customizable hexagonal grids.
+* the organization of pixels into customizable hexagonal grids, returning hexagon-indexed SGE,
+* conversion of both transcript-indexed and hexagon-indexed SGE for compatibility with [FICTURE](https://seqscope.github.io/ficture/),

 ### Infrastructure
 This pipeline is built to operate on Unix-based high-performance computing (HPC) platforms, with the capability to run either directly on local systems or via the [Slurm](https://slurm.schedmd.com/documentation.html) workload manager.